Mathilde Bonaparte: Biography

-Born in Trieste, Mathilde Bonaparte was raised in Florence and Rome.
+Born in Trieste on 27 May 1820, Mathilde Bonaparte was raised in Florence and Rome.
 She was originally engaged to her first cousin, the future Napoleon III of France, but the engagement was cancelled following his imprisonment at Ham.
-She married a rich Russian nobleman, Anatoly Nikolaievich Demidov, 1st Prince of San Donato, on November 1, 1840 in Rome.
+She married a rich Russian nobleman, Anatoly Nikolaievich Demidov, 1st Prince of San Donato, on 1 November 1840 in Rome.
 Anatole was raised to the position of Prince by Grand Duke Leopold II of Tuscany shortly before the wedding to fulfill the wishes of Mathilde's father and to preserve Mathilde's position as Princess.
 Anatole's princely title was never recognised in Russia.
 They had no children.

 The marriage between these two strong and prominent personalities was stormy.
 Prince Demidov insisted on keeping his mistress, Valentine, Duchess of Dino, which of course was fiercely resisted by Mathilde.
 In 1846, Mathilde fled the household for Paris with her new lover Émilien de Nieuwerkerke and with Anatole's jewelry.
 The jewelry constituted the dowry that Anatole was forced to bankroll for his father-in-law, so it formed the property of Anatole.

 Princess Mathilde's mother was Emperor Nicholas I of Russia's first cousin, and the emperor supported Mathilde in her clashes with her spouse, a Russian subject.
 As consequence, Anatole chose to live much of his remaining life outside Russia.